←(Use Google Translate to see an approximate

 would be all over my body… Anyway, once I had a case so bad in second

-grade I was out of school for several weeks, and when I came back I was so
+grade I was out of school for two weeks, and when I came back I was so

 far behind that they just put me in 3rd grade and that's how I skipped a

 |Me, Jimmie, Harry at a nearby farm

 Chesterbrook was totally rural when we moved there, except for our little